boylesoftware/x2node-validators/README.md

 * `'loc_US:zip5'` - Makes sure that a string property is a 5-digit US ZIP code.
 Uses message id `invalidUSZip`.

 * `'loc_US:phone10'` - Makes sure that a string property is a 10-digit phone number.
 Normalizes the value by removing all spaces, dashes and parentheses.
 Uses message id `invalidUSPhone`.

+* `[ 'rangeDef', loPropName, hiPropName ]` - Validates a record or a nested object property by making sure that its child property named by the `loPropName` parameter is not greater than the one named by the `hiPropName` parameter.
+Both property values must be present for the validation to take place.
+If the "lo" property is greater than the "hi" property, an error is added to the property identified by the `hiPropName` parameter.
+The message id is `invalidRangeDef` and two parameters are mde available: `${rangeLoName}` for the `loPropName` property's title and `${rangeLoNameCaps}` for the same title but with capitalized first letter.

 ## Validation Sets